getcarina/getcarina.com/_references/002-troubleshooting-windos-docker-vm-startup.md

 ### Conflicts with existing applications

 The toolbox comes with its own VirtualBox and Git Bash versions.
-As such, existing installations of either Git for Windows, other Bash versions, or VirtualBox (especially if the system PATH was modified for them) can potentially cause issues.
+As such, existing installations of Git for Windows, other Bash versions, or VirtualBox (especially if the system PATH was modified for them) can potentially cause issues.

 Solution:

-1. Remove your own Bash versions (such as Cygwin, MinGW, Github for Windows, or babun) from the system PATH.
+1. Remove your own Bash versions (such as Cygwin, MinGW, GitHub for Windows, or babun) from the system PATH.
 2. Uninstall VirtualBox.
 3. Restart Windows.
-4. Reinstall Docker Toolbox, which reinstalls VirtualBox and Git for Windows with Git-Bash.
+4. Reinstall Docker Toolbox, which reinstalls VirtualBox and Git for Windows with Git Bash.
-5. Before starting the Docker Quickstart Terminal, ensure that files with **.sh** extensions are associated to the newly installed Git for Windows.
+5. Before starting the Docker Quickstart Terminal, ensure that files with **.sh** extensions are associated with the newly installed Git for Windows.

 ![Script Association Menu]({% asset_path 002-troubleshooting-windos-docker-vm-startup/StartScriptAssociationMenu.png %})